• Skip to primary navigation

 • ⅓ cup sugar

-• 7 oz dark chocolate chopped
+• 7 ounce dark chocolate (chopped)

-• 1 tbsp chocolate liquor
+• 1 tablespoon chocolate liquor

-• ½ cup marshmallows chopped
+• ½ cup marshmallows (chopped)

-• ½ cup walnuts or almonds, chopped
+• ½ cup walnuts ( or almonds, chopped)

-• ½ cup chocolate chopped
+• ½ cup chocolate (chopped)

 Instructions